In this article

 In the U.S., a standard drink is any drink that consists of 14 grams of pure alcohol.
 This is equal to about 0.6 fluid ounces or 1.2 tablespoons.
-14 grams of alcohol is found in 12 ounces of beer, 5 ounces of wine, and 1.5 ounces of distilled spirits.
+A standard drink typically is:

 Different types and brands of alcoholic beverages vary in alcohol content.

 The effects of alcohol on the body depend on your blood alcohol concentration (BAC).
 The liver can only process approximately one drink per hour.

 Although the standard drink amounts are useful for following health guidelines, they don’t always reflect common serving sizes.
 Likewise, while the alcohol concentrations listed are considered typical, there is significant variability in alcohol content within each kind of alcoholic beverage.

 The alcohol content can differ vastly for different types of beer, cider, wine, or liquor.
 Some differences are smaller than many would expect.

 Many light beers contain almost as much alcohol as regular beers do.
 This is about 85 percent as much.
 On average, this is equal to 4.2 percent of alcohol content compared to 5.0 percent by volume.